Gorizia: Habsburg rule

 During the Napoleonic Wars, Gorizia was incorporated to the French Illyrian Provinces between 1809 and 1813.
 After the restoration of the Austrian rule, the Gorizia and its county were incorporated in the administrative unit known as the Kingdom of Illyria.
 During this period, Gorizia emerged as a popular summer residence of the Austrian nobility, and became known as the "Austrian Nice".
 Members of the former French ruling Bourbon family, deposed by the July Revolution of 1830, also settled in the town, including the last Bourbon monarch Charles X who spent his last years in Gorizia.
 Unlike in most neighboring areas, the revolutionary spring of nations of 1848 passed almost unnoticed in Gorizia, thus reaffirming its reputation of a calm and loyal provincial town.

 In 1849, the County of Gorizia was included in the Austrian Littoral, along with Trieste and Istria.
 In 1861, the territory was reorganized as the Princely County of Gorizia and Gradisca and granted regional autonomy.
-At that time, Gorizia was a multi-ethnic town; Italian and Venetian, Slovene, Friulian, and German were all spoken in the town center, while in the suburbs Slovene and Friulian prevailed.
+At that time, Gorizia was a multi-ethnic town; Italian and Friulian, Slovene and German were all spoken in the town center, while in the suburbs Slovene and Friulian prevailed.
 Although some tensions between the Italian-Friulian and the Slovene population existed, the town continued to maintain a relatively tolerant climate in which both Slovene and Italian-Friulian cultures flourished.

 On the eve of World War I, Gorizia had around 31,000 inhabitants and was the third-largest city in the Austrian Littoral, following Trieste and Pula (Pola).
 Another 14,000 people lived in the suburbs, making it one of the most populous urban agglomerations in the Alpe-Adria area, ahead of Klagenfurt, Maribor, Salzburg, Bozen or Trento.
 Within the city limits, about 48% of the population spoke Italian or Friulian as their first language, while 35% were Slovene speakers.
 In the suburbs, the Slovene speaking population prevailed, with 77% versus 21% Italian/Friulian speakers.